Qatar travel guide

 Entry Requirements :

-United States citizens with a passport valid for three months beyond date of arrival may obtain a visa on arrival, allowing for a one-month stay, for a fee of between QAR 50 and QAR 150.
+United States citizens with a passport valid for six months beyond date of arrival may obtain a visa waiver on arrival, allowing for a one-month stay.

-British passport holders whose passports are endorsed British Citizen may obtain a visa on arrival, allowing for a one-month stay, for a fee of between QAR 50 and QAR 150, provided they have three months validity on their passports.
+British passport holders whose passports are endorsed British Citizen may obtain a visa waiver on arrival, allowing for a one-month stay, provided they have six months' validity on their passports.
 Holders of British passports with any other endorsements are advised to check on entry requirements for Qatar.

-Canadian citizens with a passport valid for three months beyond date of arrival may obtain a visa on arrival, allowing for a one-month stay, for a fee of between QAR 50 and QAR 150.
+Canadian citizens with a passport valid for six months beyond date of arrival may obtain a visa waiver on arrival, allowing for a one-month stay.

-Australians with a passport valid for three months beyond date of arrival may obtain a visa on arrival, allowing for a one-month stay, for a fee of between QAR 50 and QAR 150.
+Australians with a passport valid for six months beyond date of arrival may obtain a visa waiver on arrival, allowing for a one-month stay.

-Irish citizens with a passport valid for three months beyond date of arrival may obtain a visa on arrival, allowing for a one-month stay, for a fee of between QAR 50 and QAR 150.
+Irish citizens with a passport valid for six months beyond date of arrival may obtain a visa waiver on arrival, allowing for a one-month stay.

-New Zealanders with a passport valid for three months beyond date of arrival may obtain a visa on arrival, allowing for a one-month stay, for a fee of between QAR 50 and QAR 150.
+New Zealanders with a passport valid for six months beyond date of arrival may obtain a visa waiver on arrival, allowing for a one-month stay.

 Passport/Visa Note :